 You can see glimpses of the spectacular architecture of the buildings surrounding Zócalo, including the Catedral and the Palacio Nacional.
-There’s history all around as one of the best Bond opening sequences unfolds, and this scene only scratches the surface of how truly majestic Mexico City is…
+There’s history all around as one of the best Bond opening sequences unfolds, and this scene only scratches the surface of how genuinely majestic Mexico City is.

 Casino Royale was the first in the ‘rebooted’ stage of the Bond films and has a special place in our hearts for showing a less experienced but still super-cool 007.
 It also shows off one of our favorite cities – Venice – in its powerful second half.

-It is in the huge Piazza San Marco that Bond realizes his lover has betrayed him; from this wide-open space he sets off to follow her to find out the truth, weaving in among the stunning palazzos surrounding the square.
-Venice is a truly spectacular city, you almost can’t believe it’s real; the James Bond aspect is only part of it!
+It is in the vast Piazza San Marco that Bond realizes his lover has betrayed him; from this wide-open space, he sets off to follow her to find out the truth, weaving in among the stunning palazzos surrounding the square.
+Venice is a truly spectacular city; you almost can’t believe it’s real; the James Bond aspect is only part of it!

-Even without a frozen surface, it’s still a stunning place to visit as the ice shimmers in the sunlight and shapes and colours change all around you.
-There might not be any high-speed car chases but you’ll still never forget the sight!
+Even without a frozen surface, it’s still a stunning place to visit as the ice shimmers in the sunlight, and shapes and colors change all around you.
+There might not be any high-speed car chases, but you’ll still never forget the sight!

 Think about The World is Not Enough when he chases an assassin along the Thames River or the helicopter crashing into Westminster Bridge in Spectre.
 It’s pretty epic stuff, although we’d hope your trip to London is less destruction and more sightseeing!